 This online module covers the physiology and midwifery aspects of birth.
 The Birthing Foundation part of the course is taught via a series of videos by Katharine Graves and two senior midwifes who are also experienced KG Hypnobirthing teachers.
 It is a refreshing and informative approach to birth.

-KG Hypnobirthing Teacher Training.
+KG Hypnobirthing Teacher Training

 2. Do I need to do the full course?

 If you are a midwife you receive exemption from the Birthing Foundation module.
 If you are trained in hypnotherapy you are exempt from the Hypnotherapy for Hypnobirthing module.

 3. What does it cost?

 |Birthing Foundation (Online)||£137|

 |KG Hypnobirthing Teacher Training||£570|

 If you take all three modules together, there is a discount from the sum of the individual modules and the fee is £757.

 Unfortunately, we are unable to offer the option of paying by instalments.